yogin16/yogin16.github.io/_posts/2018-10-22-machine-learning.md

 ![points]({{ site.url }}assets/images/bare-points.png)

-When we try to fit these with line: we want to know the function of line which would look like this:
+When we try to fit these points with a line: we want to know the function that represents a line which would look like this:

 ![1st-order-curve]({{ site.url }}assets/images/1st-order-curve.png)

-Because these are only 4 data points we get the feeling that the data is linear and we may be able to fit in the first order polynomial.
+Because these are only 4 data points we get a feeling that the data is linear and we may be able to fit in the first order polynomial.
 But in fact the data is generated from the second order function.
 Original points belonged to the [equation](https://www.wolframalpha.com/input/?i=8*x%5E2+%2B+8*x+%2B+5) _y = 8*x^2 + 8*x + 5_

 So these would fit nicely when we try to with to second order polynomial:

 ![2nd-order-curve]({{ site.url }}assets/images/2nd-order-curve.png)

-We can compute the function based on the formula of least squared approach - and minimize that function with respect to the co-officiants we want to find to best "fit" our data points.
+We can compute the function based on the formula of least squared approach - and minimize that function with respect to the coefficients we want to find to best "fit" our data points.

 ![solution]({{ site.url }}assets/images/solution.png)

 If last part is complex then ignore - it just sums up one metric about the function we know from all the data points we have.
 That computed metric is known as the error.
-(In this particular case computed using sum of squared of differences.)
+(In this particular case error is computed using sum of squared of differences.)

-After this to find the parameters which minimises this error metric; we take derivatives of error with respect to the co-efficient.
+After this to find the parameters which minimises this error metric; we take derivatives of error with respect to the coefficients.
 We can put those derivative equations in matrix and solve using linear algebra.
 The code for this looks like below:

 <script src="https://gist.github.com/yogin16/3582b476210cfcf732e6d4f8985d18fe.js"></script>